ianmackenzie/elm-geometry/README.md

 ## What is it?

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
-It provides a rich set of geometric data types such as points, axes, triangles and coordinate frames along with operations that combine them in many different ways, allowing you to easily:
+It provides a wide variety of geometric data types such as points, vectors, polygons and coordinate frames, along with functions for transforming and combining them in many different ways.
+You can:

   - Rotate points around axes in 3D
-  - Rotate axes around points in 2D
   - Mirror triangles across 3D planes
   - Project 3D geometry into 2D sketch planes
   - Measure distances and angles between different objects